fbpx

 • Make installment payments or the final payment as outlined in your purchase agreement

-• Fulfill all contractual obligations before the transfer can proceed
+• Fulfill all contractual obligations before the transfer can be completed

 In both cases, the final step involves registering the transfer at the Land Department.
 This usually coincides with paying any remaining balance on the purchase price.